 Inheritance tax is often discussed in relation to estate tax.
 However, these are two distinct taxes.
 The beneficiary pays inheritance taxes, while the government levies estate taxes on the estate of the decedent.
 Assets may be subject to both estate and inheritance taxes, neither of the taxes or just one of them.

 Maryland is the only state that collects both estate and inheritance taxes.
 So residents of Maryland may encounter both taxes during the probate process.
 Of course, state laws change regularly.
 That makes it incredibly important to double check with your state tax agency and an estate planning attorney.

-Inherited lump sums aren’t considered income.
+Inherited lump sums don’t fall under the definition of “income.”
 However, you could pay taxes on assets that create income.
 If you inherit stocks, real estate or other items that appreciate, you may have to pay capital gains tax once you sell them.
 The amount you’ll pay in capital gains tax is based largely on the amount of profit you make, using the value at the time of inheritance as your cost basis.
 If you inherit a retirement account, you’ll have to pay income taxes on distributions.
 Inherited Roth IRAs, however, are tax free, as are life insurance proceeds.

 Coming into a large inheritance doesn’t guarantee financial security.
 Without a plan, it’s very easy to blow a windfall.
-The sudden rush of money is known to spark lifestyle inflation and irrational behavior.
+The sudden rush of money can spark lifestyle inflation and irrational behavior.
 Beneficiaries are sometimes in worse financial shape after inheritance than before.
 If you’re going to inherit a sizable chunk of change, be realistic about the amount you’re inheriting, assess your current financial situation, consider your goals, establish boundaries and spend thoughtfully.
 Debt repayment and investing should be top priorities.